tldr-pages/tldr/pages/linux/pihole.md

 `pihole chronometer`

-- Start or stop the server:
+- Start or stop the daemon:

 `pihole {{enable|disable}}`

-- Restart:
+- Restart the daemon (not the server itself):

 `pihole restartdns`